ibmresilient/resilient-community-apps/fn_service_now/docs/installation/README.md

   ```
   * **sn_host:** this is the host you use to access your ServiceNow Instance
     ![screenshot](./screenshots/14.png)
   * **sn_api_uri:** generally left as its default setting.
-This is the URL for the custom APIs that get installed with the app.
+This is the URL for the custom APIs that gets installed with the app.
 If you decide to implement your own endpoints, you would change this URL
   * **sn_table_name:** this is the Name of the Table in ServiceNow to Integrate with.
 It is where any Incidents/Tasks from Resilient will be created and synced
     >**NOTE:** currently this version (v1) only supports the **incident table in ServiceNow**.
 There are plans to release another update that will enable this integration to work with any table in ServiceNow, in the near future
   * **sn_username:** the **User ID** from **Step 3**